-- data a plural noun, it takes plural verbs and pronouns.
+data - a plural noun, it takes plural verbs and pronouns.
 (Ex.
-The data have been collected.) - dates Use Arabic figures, without st, nd, rd or th.
+The data have been collected.)

+dates - Use Arabic figures, without st, nd, rd or th.
 Capitalize the names of months in all uses.
 When a month is used with a specific date, abbreviate only Jan., Feb., Aug., Sept., Oct., Nov., and Dec.
 Spell out months when used alone, or with a year.
 Exception: In formal invitations and announcements, it is acceptable to spell out months used with a specific date.
 When a phrase lists only a month and a year, do not separate the year with commas.
 (Ex.
 January 2019.)
 Do not use "on" before a date or day of the week when its absence would not lead to confusion, except at the beginning of a sentence.
 (Ex.
 The meeting will be held Monday, Jan.
 20.)
 Use figures, without commas: When a phrase refers to a month, day, and year, set off the year with a comma.
 (Ex.
 Feb 14, 2025, is the target date.)

 - days always capitalize days of the week.
 DO NOT abbreviate. - dean capitalize when used before a name; lowercase in all other references (Ex.
 School of Medicine and Health Sciences Dean Barbara L. Bass, MD). - degrees, academic use abbreviated degree after a name.
 Always include degrees with the first reference.
-List in order of most advanced to least advanced; do not include bachelor's degrees or master's degrees that are not MSPH unless the individual received those degrees at GW. \Do not use periods on degrees or certifications (see certifications).
+List in order of most advanced to least advanced; do not include bachelor's degrees or master's degrees that are not MSPH unless the individual received those degrees at GW. \Do not use periods on degrees or certifications (see certifications, on page 3).
+Capitalize when referring to the full degree name (Ex.
+Bachelor of Science in Health Sciences), but not in the informal name (Ex. bachelor's degree in health sciences).
 Include graduate years for alumni.
 ALL DEGREES MUST BE PRECEDED AND FOLLOWED BY COMMAS.
 (Ex.
 Kathleen Ogle, MD '08, assistant professor of emergency medicine at SMHS.
 Ex.
 Joyce Maring, DPT, EdD.
 Ex.
 Lawrence "Bopper" Deyton, MD '85, MSPH.)